ProxyChains-VPN/vpnchains/README.md

 - If the default path to the wireguard config is not specified in flag `-config` than relative path `wg0.conf` will be used.

 ## Supported OS
-Arch Linux, kernel 6.4.7-arch1-1; Ubuntu 22.04; everything else may have some installation issues, but should work
+Arch Linux, kernel 6.4.7-arch1-1; probably Ubuntu 22.04; everything else (Linux and *unix) may have some installation issues, but should work

 ## Apps that are guaranteed to work
 - wget